Field Trip Opportunities

 Number of Field Trip Options: 2

-Field Trip 1: Discover Music
+Field Trip 1: Discover Music: What Is a Melody?

 Description: In these free community concerts, the Tacoma Youth Symphony provides thousands of fourth graders with their first symphony orchestra experience.
 These young musicians-in-the-making explore the different instrument families of the orchestra through music from their favorite movies and popular classics!